 Picture a toddler and all of the flexibility they have to bend, squat, and move in all sorts of positions that adults suddenly sometimes find themselves unable to do.
 Children are naturally flexible, but somewhere around ages of 6 or 7 their flexibility begins to diminish.
 The good news is that by practicing yoga it will help you maintain flexibility.
 Yoga also builds strength as muscles are worked in new ways.
 Whether a pose is done standing, sitting, or lying down each pose has its own benefits and can challenge various muscle groups.
 Being flexible also allows fewer and less severe injuries.
 That is good news for kids involved in many activities outside of school.

 Similar to flexibility, balance is another skill that decreases as we age.
-Everything from navigating icy sidewalks in winter to holding a tree pose works to improve your balance skills.
+Everything from navigating icy sidewalks in winter to holding a tree pose benefits balance skills.
 Balance can be improved with practice and many yoga poses and postures incorporate different elements of balance.
 Your body’s balance naturally improves while practicing yoga without realizing it.
 As children work to improve their balance in poses, they are filled with self-confidence and can almost feel their bodies getting stronger as they hold these poses.

 3. Enhances Concentration and Focus